Home Dubai Culture Ramadan guide and Ramadan Dubai dates until 2025

 Why do Muslims fast during Ramadan?

-Also, there are great rewards for Muslims who fast and many sins are forgiven for those who fast.
+There are also great rewards for Muslims who fast, and many sins are forgiven.

 It is also a time of celebration and reuniting of family ties.
-Where you have suhoor (the meal before dawn) and iftar (the meal after dusk where you break your fast) with your family and friends.
+You have suhoor (the meal before dawn) and iftar (the meal after dusk where you break your fast) with your family and friends.

 Why is fasting hard?